 Mona lives with her enclosure-mate, Moki, and is the more dominant of the two.
 It is difficult at times to tell Mona and Moki apart, which indicates they are most likely from the same litter of cubs.
 Mona has darker eyes than Moki and her eyebrows are simple thick lines above her eyes, while Moki has a dramatic, turned-up look to her eyebrows.
 Mona enjoys scaring vultures away from her enrichment for fun.
 She will often push Moki out of the way to get more treats, but the keepers are keen to her tricks and always ensure that Moki gets her fair share.

 How Mona Came to the Sanctuary

-Mona is more dominate than her sister, Moki.
+Mona is more dominant than her sister, Moki.
 She eats first and will often growl or roar at Moki if she attempts to get enrichment first.
 Mona loves enrichment and will often quickly tear boxes apart to get to the goodies inside before Moki has a chance.
-We always ensure that there is enough for both of them and spread the enrichment out so that when Mona is engaged in her enrichment, Moki can get hers as well.
+We always ensure that there is enough for both of them and spread the enrichment out so that when Mona is engaged in her enrichment, Moki can get some as well.

-Mona was rescued along with three other tigers, including her enclosure mate, Moki, from a roadside zoo in Missouri.
+Mona was rescued along with three other tigers, including her enclosure-mate, Moki, from a roadside zoo in Missouri.
 “Roadside zoos are collections of animals in cages to profit from motorists who stop to see the animals.
 They are not accredited by the Association of Zoos and Aquariums (AZA).
 A roadside zoo can be 20 animals in adjacent pens or a single tiger in a cage.
 What these facilities have in common are barren cages, inadequate food, water, shelter and veterinary care.
 The animals are often crowded into conflict-prone groupings.” – Tigers in America.
 It is always important to research a facility before you visit.
 Ask questions and find out why they exist and what their goal is.